Short answer: Don't use them, except in special circumstances.

 title attribute is typically unnecessary, redundant, and possibly not even used.
 Conversely, content being put in the

 title attribute is being hidden from the (probable) majority of your users.
-If information is being hidden from the majority of your users, then it’s probably not necessary.
+If information is being hidden from the majority of your users, then it's likely not necessary.

 There are a few times when using a